 - c.
-Do one of the following: - To connect directly to the Hive server, set the Host property to the IP address or host name of the server, and then set the Port property to the number of the TCP port that the server uses to listen for client connections.
+Specify whether the driver uses the ZooKeeper service when connecting to Hive, and provide the necessary connection information: - To connect to Hive without using the ZooKeeper service do the following: - a.
+Set the ServiceDiscoveryMode property to 0. - b.
+Set the Host property to the IP address or host name of the server. - c.
+Set the Port property to the number of the TCP port that the server uses to listen for client connections

 '''

+ServiceDiscoveryMode=0

 Host=192.168.222.160

 Port=10000

 '''

-- Or, to discover Hive Server 2 services through the ZooKeeper service, enable Service Discovery Mode and specify the connection information of the ZooKeeper ensemble.
-For more information, see "Configuring Service Discovery Mode on a Non-Windows Machine" on page 41. - d.
+- Or, to discover Hive Server 2 services through the ZooKeeper service, set properties as described in "Configuring Service Discovery Mode on a Non-Windows Machine" on page 45. - d.
 If authentication is required to access the server, then specify the authentication mechanism and your credentials.
-For more information, see "Configuring Authentication on a Non-Windows Machine" on page 42. - e.
+For more information, see "Configuring Authentication on a Non-Windows Machine" on page 45. - e.
 If you want to connect to the server through SSL, then enable SSL and specify the certificate information.
-For more information, see "Configuring SSL Verification on a Non-Windows Machine" on page 44. - f.
-If you want to configure server-side properties, then set them as key-value pairs using a special syntax.
-For more information, see "Configuring Server-Side Properties on a Non-Windows Machine" on page 45.
+For more information, see "Configuring SSL Verification on a Non-Windows Machine" on page 48.